nricciardi/diagram/README.md

 Assumptions:
 - there is a relation if the bboxes overlap or if their distance is lower than a certain threshold
+    - the overlap is expressed as a percentage
     - the distance is taken into account only if there is no overlap
 - 2 points bboxes

 Algorithm: